Artwork Help

-There are extensive artwork preparation guides for nearly all products.
-When you are on a product page (a page where you can work out prices) look on the right hand side, near the top.
+There are extensive artwork preparation guides for all products.
+When you are on a product page (a page where you generate a quote) look on the right hand side, near the top.
 You will see a link to the relevant Artwork Preparation Guide.
-Click on that to view the artwork preparation guide for that product.
+If you are on a smartphone or small tablet, you will need to click the big blue "i" (for information) button to display this link.
+Click on the link to view the artwork preparation guide for that product.
 If you need help finding the guide or you have any questions at all after reading the guide, just ask the helpdesk.

 bleed diagram